 proc expand data=Sample out=Lead_Proc_Expand method=none; id time; convert value=lead1 / transformout=(lead 1); convert value=lead2 / transformout=(lead 2); run;

-By default, PROC EXPAND interpolates between data point using cubic splines.
+By default, PROC EXPAND interpolates using cubic splines.
 Since we do not want any interpolation we specify METHONE=NONE in the PROC EXPAND options.
 In the ID statement, we specify time to be the variable that identifies the observations.
 By default, PROC EXPAND interprets this as a date or datetime variable.
 In the convert statement, we specify the variable we want to lead and use the TRANSFORMOUT option with the LEAD option and how many observations we wish to look ahead.